LostArtefacts/TRX/docs/CONTRIBUTING.md

 - it duplicates the subject in the message body
 - the subject doesn't use imperative mood

-When merging via squash, it's OK to have GitHub append the pull request number, but pay special attention to the body field which often gets filled with garbage.
+When using squash to merge, it is acceptable for GitHub to append the pull request number, but it's important to carefully review the body field, as it often includes unwanted content.

 ### Branching model